ljw1004/vbspec/vb/conversions.md

 From an interface type to a variant compatible interface type.

-From a delegate type to a variant compatible delegate type.

-> __Note__
-> Many other reference conversions are implied by these rules.
-For example, anonymous delegates are reference types that inherit from `System.MulticastDelegate`; array types are reference types that inherit from `System.Array`; anonymous types are reference types that inherit from `System.Object`.
+From a delegate type to a variant compatible delegate type. (__Note.__ Many other reference conversions are implied by these rules.
+For example, anonymous delegates are reference types that inherit from `System.MulticastDelegate`; array types are reference types that inherit from `System.Array`; anonymous types are reference types that inherit from `System.Object`.)

 __Anonymous Delegate conversions__